 The NEMO Fillo is a rectangular hybrid pillow that's a breeze to use.
-For $40, a lot of thought and design process went into making this product.
+For its price, a lot of thought and design process went into making this product.
 It consists of a baffled inflating sack on the bottom, with a layer of memory foam on top, held snugly in place by a mesh net.
 Encasing all this is an outer shell made of polyester and microsuede, which also has a built-in stuff sack.
-These innovations lead to many great nights of comfortable sleep.
+It is an all-around pillow, well suited for a variety of situations.
+It's great for car and weekend camping, as well as short backpacking trips.
+We loved having it along on a five-day canoe trip in the Boundary Waters Canoe Area Wilderness in northern Minnesota.
+Additionally, this pillow is great for hammock napping and even lumbar support when sitting for long periods.
+It would also be effective while trying to catch some sleep on a plane or in an airport.

 After a full morning of paddling, Jacob Busiahn enjoys the comfort of this hybrid pillow under the sun in the Boundary Waters Canoe Area Wilderness, Minnesota.

 Our team of reviewers unanimously agree that this pillow is a comfy one.
 Considering the Fillo's small packed size, it has a large surface area for your head to roam around on.
 During our tests, we found that if our head moved away from the center, we didn't have to worry about it sliding off as we did with most of the inflatable pillows.
 But like inflatable pillows, we could use the air valve to adjust the thickness, which made it versatile for side, back, and stomach sleepers.

 The microsuede top of the outer shell felt great against our skin.
 That, combined with the memory foam, makes for a pillow that your head and face gently sink into.
 The only real downside is that it produces noise as your head moves across the pillow.
-For unparalleled comfort, check out the plush and affordable Therm-a-Rest Compressible.
+However, when compared to other (especially ultralight) inflatable pillows, the Fillo's extra layering of padding does a good job of tempering the sound.